 59 Productions were invited by artistic director Danny Boyle to join his creative team as video designers for the London 2012 Olympic Opening Ceremony.

-Led by project Creative Director Leo Warner, the 59 team provided design, animation and film production services, as well as programmers and technical design services for the largest show on Earth.
-The team’s primary role was to art direct all video content delivered the Olympic Stadium.
+Led by project Creative Director Leo Warner, the 59 team provided design, animation and film production services, as well as programmers and technical design services for ‘the greatest show on Earth’.
+The team’s primary role was to design and create all the video content delivered the Olympic Stadium.
 This included the four massive LED screens mounted on the stadium roof, all projection in the show, and the “audience pixels” – a vast, stadium-wide video surface comprising a custom-built 9-pixel LED panel mounted between every one of the 70,000 seats*.